plone/documentation/develop/styleguide/python.rst

     >>> parse_version('1.1.dev') == parse_version('1.1.dev0')
     True

-Setuptools recommends to seperate parts with a dot.
+Setuptools recommends to separate parts with a dot.
 The website about `semantic versioning <http://semver.org/>`_ is also worth a read.